 Even worse, some employees of companies like these still think they are going to receive a pension under a plan that no longer exists.
 According to the Employee Benefit Retirement Institute, 21% of American workers are now under a defined pension plan.
 61% of American workers think they will be receiving benefits from a defined pension plan when they retire.
 You can do the math; there is obviously a problem looming.

-One of the most popular articles on the FedSmith website in 2005 was entitled "High Three" to "High Five"?
-You can read the reaction of readers to a proposal to change the CSRS system to calculate retirement benefits in such a way that the government would save money.
+One of the most popular articles on the FedSmith website in 2005 was entitled “High Three” to “High Five”?
 That proposal, by the way, has not resurfaced in recent months.

 Occasional rumors also surface from readers to the effect that the federal government is going to retire the CSRS system and put all employees into FERS.
 While that rumor certainly reflects an unstated fear of many in the CSRS system, no serious proposal has been discussed, at least publicly, to do away with the CSRS system for those already in the system.